jurizzarc/creative-coding/README.md

-# Creative Coding Portfolio
+# Creative Coding
-This is the source code for my [portfolio site](https://jurizzarc.github.io/creative-coding/).
+A repository of exercises and projects created with p5.js as part of my Creative Coding module